jeroen-meijer/talks/fluttertestingforthelazy/Notes.md

 - There are multiple types of tests and different ways to test.
 - There are a bunch of metrics to measure how well your code and tests work.
 - In general, it's a good idea to test for output, not implementation.
-- At VGV, we aim for 100% code coverage on every project.
-- Coverage, in our opinion, is a good way to measure the breadth of how much of your code is tested.
-  - It doesn't mean all your code is tested.
-  - It doesn't even mean any of your code is tested.
-  - It means your code has executed.
-  - You can write testing code that executes your entire application, but never actually assert anything.
-  - However, if a particular line or method has never been run, you know for sure it can't have been tested.
-  - 100% code coverage isn't the goal of how we write tests -- it's the outcome of writing tests for every path and codebranch in our application.
-That's why we use it as a metric.
 - I will go over multiple aspects and methods of testing in this talk.

 # In practice